tarecord/gravity-forms-locator/src/gf-form-locator/readme.txt

 === Gravity Form Locator ===
 Requires at least: 4.8 or Later
-Tested up to: 4.9.8
+Tested up to: 5.0.3
-Stable tag: 1.0.2
+Stable tag: 1.2.0
 Requires PHP: 5.6
 Contributors: tarecord
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple add-on for Gravity Forms that scans your website in the background and shows a list of each form published with the page or post that it is published on.
+A Gravity Form add-on that shows a list of forms with the page or post they are published on.

 == Description ==